All You Need to Know About Fetal Medicine and Its Importance

 - Cordocentesis, percutaneous umbilical blood sampling, funipuncture, or PUBS are all terms for umbilical cord sampling.

-Fetal medicine encompasses a wide range of treatments and procedures used to diagnose and manage conditions that affect the development and health of the foetus.
+Fetal medicine encompasses a wide range of treatments and procedures used to diagnose and manage conditions that affect the development and health of the fetus.
 Fetal medicine specialists in Hyderabad are highly trained medical professionals specializing in diagnosing and treating fetal disorders.
 Some of the most common treatments in fetal medicine include:

 A method in which a small sample of the amniotic fluid that envelops the fetus is removed and analyzed.
-This can be used to detect chromosomal abnormalities and genetic disorders, as well as to determine the maturity of the foetus’s lungs.
+This can be used to detect chromosomal abnormalities and genetic disorders, as well as to determine the maturity of the fetus’s lungs.

 This includes a range of treatments used to manage the conditions that affect the health and development of a fetus.
 These may consist of administering medications or blood transfusions to the fetus or performing procedures such as laser therapy to treat certain conditions.

-This involves using electronic devices to monitor the foetus’s heart rate and other vital signs during labor and delivery.
+This involves using electronic devices to monitor the fetus’s heart rate and other vital signs during labor and delivery.
 This can help to detect any problems with the baby’s well-being and can help to guide the care that is provided during delivery.

 Who requires Fetal Medicine?

 In addition to obstetrics and gynecology, fetal medicine can benefit any pregnancy.
 Globally, two to three of every hundred children are born with congenital disabilities.
 Many of these congenital disabilities can be avoided if they are identified early.
 The advantages of fetal medicine include the following:

 - Testing for genetic/chromosomal abnormalities